 DUI & DWI in South Dakota

-The legal blood alcohol content limit in South Dakota is .08%.
-However, as long as your BAC is more than .05%, you can still be charged with driving while under the influence (DUI), if it is determined that you couldn't drive safely because of your alcohol consumption.
+The legal blood alcohol content limit in South Dakota is 0.08%.
+However, as long as your BAC is 0.05% or higher, you can still be charged with driving while under the influence (DUI) if it is determined that you couldn't drive safely because of your alcohol consumption.

-If you're under 21, the limits are more stringent.
-You can be convicted of DUI with a blood alcohol content of .02%.
+If you're under 21 years old, the limits are more stringent.
+You can be convicted of DUI with a blood alcohol content of 0.02%.

 Additionally, you don't even have to be driving to be charged with DUI.
 As long as you are intoxicated and judged to be in physical control of a vehicle―such as sitting in the driver's seat with the keys in your possession― you can be found guilty.

 Your BAC may be measured through a sample of your blood, breath, or urine.
 By simply driving a vehicle in South Dakota, you have given your consent to allow testing for any controlled drug or substance.

 Of course, you can refuse to take the test.
 But, if you do, your license will be revoked.